 The terms of reference state that the Risk Committee shall meet at least two times a year.
-The activities of this committee are outlined in the Risk Committee Report on page 52.
+The activities of this committee are outlined in the Risk Committee Report.

 Inside Information Committee

 The Inside Information Committee comprises any two members of the Board.